 The UK Group is committed to full compliance with all statutory obligations and full disclosure to tax authorities.
 The UK Group’s tax affairs are managed in a way which takes into account the UK Group’s wider corporate reputation in line with the Group’s overall high standards of governance.

 Ultimate responsibility for the UK Group’s tax strategy and compliance rests with the Board of Goodyear Dunlop Tyres UK Limited.

 The Audit and Risk Committee’s requirement to monitor the integrity of the Group’s financial reporting system, internal controls and risk management framework, expressly includes those elements relating to taxation.

-Day-to-day management of the UK Group’s tax affairs is delegated to the Tax Advisor, who reports directly to the Financial Controller.
+Day-to-day management of the UK Group’s tax affairs is delegated to the Tax Manager, who reports directly to the Financial Controller.
 Each of these individuals are appropriately qualified.

 The Board and Executive Directors ensure that the UK Group’s tax strategy is one of the factors considered in all investments and significant business decisions taken.

 Each part of our business and each of our employees are responsible for ensuring that our Tax Strategy is complied with.
 This is further reviewed as part of the Senior Accounting Officer (“SAO”) reporting to HMRC by the Financial Controller to ensure the control mechanisms and procedures the Group has in place are in accordance with the Tax Strategy.

 The UK Group operates a system of tax risk assessment and controls as a component of the overall internal control framework applicable to the UK Group’s financial reporting system.